dogweather/forkful/content/en/typescript/testing-and-debugging/printing-debug-output.md

 ---
 date: 2024-01-20 17:53:22.659427-07:00
-description: "Debug output is your flashlight in a dark code alley; it helps you spot\
-  \ bugs by letting you peek into what your code's doing at runtime.
-Programmers do\
-  \ it\u2026"
+description: 'How to: Want to print debug output in TypeScript?
+Console methods are your go-to.
+See `console.log`, `console.error`, and friends in action.'
 lastmod: '2024-03-13T22:44:59.861274-06:00'
 model: gpt-4-1106-preview
-summary: Debug output is your flashlight in a dark code alley; it helps you spot bugs by letting you peek into what your code's doing at runtime.
+summary: Want to print debug output in TypeScript.
 title: Printing debug output
 weight: 33
 ---